-We thank Sindhuja Devanapally for mating-induced silencing in sid-1(-) animals; Daphne Knudsen for the generation of mut-16(jam148[non]); Mary Chey, Samiha Tasnim, and Daphne Knudsen for comments on the manuscript; the Caenorhabditis elegans Genetic Stock Center, the Seydoux laboratory (Johns Hopkins University) and the Hunter laboratory (Harvard University) for strains; Quentin Gaudry for help in creating our optogenetics apparatus; the Andrews laboratory for use of a confocal microscope; Amy Beaven and the Imaging Core Facility for temporary use of a Leica TCS SP8 DLS microscope with HyVolution and the Zeiss LSM 980 AiryScan 2 Laser Scanning Confocal microscope (supported by grant 1S10OD25223-01A1 from the NIH); Lanelle Edwards, Rex Ledesma, Carlos Machado, and Omega Bioservices for help with RNA sequencing and analysis.
+We thank Sindhuja Devanapally for data on silencing by neuronal dsRNA in hrde-1(-) animals and mating-induced silencing in sid-1(-) animals; Daphne Knudsen for the generation of mut-16(jam148[nonsense]); Mary Chey, Samiha Tasnim, and Daphne Knudsen for comments on the manuscript; the Caenorhabditis elegans Genetic Stock Center, the Seydoux laboratory (Johns Hopkins University) and the Hunter laboratory (Harvard University) for strains; Quentin Gaudry for help in creating our optogenetics apparatus; the Andrews laboratory for use of their Nikon Eclipse Ti spinning disk confocal microscope; Amy Beaven and the Imaging Core Facility for temporary use of a Leica TCS SP8 DLS microscope with HyVolution and the Zeiss LSM 980 AiryScan 2 Laser Scanning Confocal microscope (supported by grant 1S10OD025223-01A1 from the NIH); Lanelle Edwards, Rex Ledesma, Carlos Machado, and Omega Bioservices for help with RNA sequencing and analysis.
 Funding: This work was supported by UMD CMNS Dean's Matching Award for "Training Program in Cell and Molecular Biology" T32GM080201 to N.S. and in part by National Institutes of Health Grants R01GM111457 and R01GM124356, and National Science Foundation Grant 2120895 to A.M.J.